AlexisPerdomoD/AlexisPerdomoD/README.md

 1) **Backend Expertise**: Proficient in Node JS (Typescript, Javascript) and Dotnet (CShark).
 Following best practices in order to create clean, maintainable code with a focus on quality and security.
 2) **Frontend Skills**: Experienced in HTML, CSS, Valilla JS, React, React Native and Next.
 3) **Database Mastery**: Hands-on with both SQL (PostgreSQL, MySQL, etc) and NoSQL (MongoDB, Firestore, etc) databases.
-4) **Soft Skills**: Team player, good comunication habilities and good sense of priorities focus.
+4) **Soft Skills**: Team player, good communication abilities and good sense of priorities focus.

 ### 📂 Projects in Focus:
 #### Kiwi: